tpanotopoulos/old-projects/README.md

   Some time after we created this tool, Riot Games completely overhauled the API system for League of Legends, so our program no longer works, but I found it a very valuable project both from a personal and professional standpoint.

+--hw1--
+  This was for an Operating Systems course, and if I remember correctly it was an introductory assignment meant to make sure we were comfortable using pointers in c.
+Reading through the code now, I believe the assignment was to read in words from a text file and cache them in a hash table.